VIC.GOV.AU | Policy and Advisory Library

 • working with uniform suppliers to list items by cut rather than gender which creates the impression that the uniform has gender divisions that are not present in the school’s policy

-• enforcing uniform standards equally, regardless of gender identity (for example, hair length, make up and jewellery)
+• enforcing uniform standards equally, regardless of gender identity (for example, hem length, hair length, make up and jewellery)

 • explicitly acknowledging trans and gender diverse students in the student dress code

-• making reference to the department’s LGBTIQA+ Student Support policy.
+• referring to the department’s LGBTIQA+ Student Support policy.

 Religious and cultural requirements